Cvrane/ChartReader/README.md

 AWS-Rekognition is used to detect text in the image.
 [DetectText](https://docs.aws.amazon.com/rekognition/latest/dg/API_DetectText.html) API is used for detecting text.
 Only the text with confidence >= 80 are considered.

 ### Double-pass algorithm for text detection
-To improve text detection algorithm, double-pass algorithm is employed.
+To improve text detection, double-pass algorithm is employed.
 1. Text detection using detect_text AWS Rekognition API, and considered only the text boxes for which confidence >= 80
 2. Fill the polygons corresponding to these text with white color
 3. Run text detection (2nd pass) on the new image, and consider only the ones with confidence >= 80